avilum/secimport/README.md

 # Damn!
 That's cool.
 ```

+When using secure_import, the following files are created:
-- The dtrace profile for the module is saved under:
+- The dtrace/bpftrace sandbox code for the module is saved under:
+  -  `/tmp/.secimport/sandbox_subprocess.d`
+      - when using dtrace
+  -  `/tmp/.secimport/sandbox_subprocess.bt`:
-  -  `/tmp/.secimport/sandbox_subprocess.d`:
+      - when using bpftrace
 - The log file for this module is under
   -  `/tmp/.secimport/sandbox_subprocess.log`:
         ```shell